Reviews You Can Rely On

 Our Analysis and Test Results

-The Pur Plus Vertical Faucet stands out mainly for its simple installation process.
-The filter attaches quickly to most standard faucets without tools.
+The Pur Plus Vertical Faucet stands out mainly for its simple installation process, a perk of faucet mount systems.
+The filter attaches quickly to most standard faucets without the need for tools.
 This makes it a great option for renters and other users who need a more portable, less permanent filter, but don't want to refill a pitcher every day.
-The unit includes a built-in filter change indicator and a lightweight housing, making maintenance a breeze.
-Each filter can handle up to 100 gallons or roughly three months of use, and its long-term operating costs are decent compared to similar filters.
+The unit includes a built-in filter change indicator and a lightweight housing.
+Each filter can handle up to 100 gallons or roughly three months of use for a two-person household, and its long-term operating costs are decent compared to similar filters.

 Critical Contaminant Removal